kaustavha/luvit-docs/doc/api/process.markdown

       process.stdout.write(msg + '\n');
     };

-`process.stderr` and `process.stdout` are unlike other streams in Node.js in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are always blocking.
+`process.stderr` and `process.stdout` are unlike other streams in luvit in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are always blocking.

-To check if Node.js is being run in a TTY context, read the `isTTY` property on `process.stderr`, `process.stdout`, or `process.stdin`:
+To check if luvit is being run in a TTY context, read the `isTTY` property on `process.stderr`, `process.stdout`, or `process.stdin`:

     $ node -p "Boolean(process.stdin.isTTY)"